 - Whether on-leash or not, keep your dog in sight and under control at all times

-- Keep a 1:1 ration of dogs to people.
+- Keep a 1:1 ratio of dogs to people.
 If you’re hiking alone, just bring one canine buddy at a time.

 - Leave the trail as you found it, cleaning up after both you and your pet as you go.
 Dog waste should be backpacked out of the trail or buried about eight inches underground, somewhere far away from water sources.